-Plaque and tartar are terms used to describe the residue of food particles and dead tissue, which build up between teeth and the gums.
-If proper attention is not paid to removing them, they can cause a myriad of issues.
-If teeth are not brushed and flossed regularly, plaque becomes a medium for anaerobic bacteria that can lead to bad breath and eventually more serious consequences including gum bleeding, chronic oral infections, and even tooth loss.
+The number one cause of gum disease is the buildup of oral plaque, which typically results from poor oral hygiene.
+Plaque and tartar are the terms used to describe the residue of food particles and dead tissue building up between the teeth and gums.
+If proper attention is not given to removing this buildup, it can cause a myriad of issues.
+If teeth are not brushed and flossed regularly, plaque becomes a medium for anaerobic bacteria that can lead to bad breath.
+Eventually, this can cause more serious consequences including bleeding gums, chronic oral infections, and tooth loss.

 In the early stages of gum disease, plaque buildup inflames the gums.
 It is common at this stage to experience bleeding gums when brushing your teeth.
 Other signs include red, inflamed, or puffy gums without bleeding, receding gums, and changes in your bite.
 Even if you don't exhibit any of these symptoms, there may be some degree of gum disease.
 It’s important to see your dentist regularly to detect symptoms of early gum disease.
 He or she can recommend effective treatment to prevent gingivitis from progressing.

 In the later stages of gum disease, plaque can irritate the inner gum layers in such a way that the underlying bone begins to pull away from the teeth.
 This can cause small spaces (pockets) to form between the teeth and gums.
 Bacteria that spreads further into these pockets can cause an infection and undermine the structural integrity of teeth.